2020 Sri Lankan parliamentary election

 Parliamentary elections were held in Sri Lanka on 5 August 2020 to elect 225 members to Sri Lanka's 16th Parliament.
 16,263,885 people were eligible to vote in the election, 31.95% of whom were young voters.

 The incumbent Sri Lanka People's Freedom Alliance coalition claimed a landslide victory in the election, winning 145 seats, while Samagi Jana Balawegaya won 54 seats, Tamil National Alliance won 10 seats and National People's Power won 3 seats.
-The main opposition United National Party suffered the worst showing in its history following a split over party leadership, finishing in fourth place with only one seat.
+The main opposition United National Party suffered its worst showing in history following a split over party leadership, finishing in fifth place with only one seat.

 The election was postponed at least twice due to a surge in COVID-19 cases in the country, before the date was finalized as 5 August 2020.
 Prior to the election, a coronavirus-proof mock election was conducted by the Election Commission in June 2020 as a trial run in order to comply with health guidelines.

-Initial reports revealed that the overall voter turnout was estimated at 70%, comparatively less than the turnout during the 2015 Sri Lankan parliamentary election, mainly due to the impact of COVID-19.
+Initial reports revealed that the overall voter turnout was estimated at 70%, comparatively less than the turnout of the previous elections, mainly due to COVID-19.
 Vote counting started on 6 August 2020 at around 9 am.
 The new parliament is expected to reconvene on 20 August 2020.

 In November 2018, the date was briefly moved forward by more than a year to 5 January 2019 after President Maithripala Sirisena dissolved parliament during a constitutional crisis and called for a snap election.
 The Supreme Court later suspended the dissolution and ordered a halt to the snap election, effectively moving the election's date back to 2020.